KA-Watson-Consultancy-Limited/example-aws-lambda/README.md

 ## AWS Deployment

-There are AWS CDK scripts to create the necessary AWS infrastructure, which includes a database.
+There are AWS CDK scripts to create the necessary AWS infrastructure.
 You will need Python 3 and the AWS CDK installed to run the CDK scripts.

 If you have NPM install you can install the AWS CDK by running `npm install -g aws-cdk`.